Raul (footballer, born 1996)

-Raul Lô Gonçalves (born 11 July 1996), simply known as Raul, is a Brazilian footballer who plays as central midfielder for Athletico Paranaense.
+Raul Lô Gonçalves (born 11 July 1996), simply known as Raul, is a Brazilian footballer who plays as central midfielder for Cuiabá, on loan from Athletico Paranaense.

 Club career

 Ceará

 Raul was born in Tauá but was raised in Arneiroz, and was released from Icasa's youth setup at the age of 15.
 He subsequently represented Eco Suzano before joining Ceará in 2013.

 Raul made his first team debut on 15 July 2015, coming on as a second-half substitute for João Marcos in a 0–0 home draw against Tupi, for the year's Copa do Brasil.
 In the following year, he was definitely promoted to the main squad.

 Raul became a regular starter during the 2017 season, scoring the second in a 2–0 home win against Ferroviário-CE which ensured his club the Campeonato Cearense.
 He contributed with 31 league matches during the campaign, as his side achieved promotion to the Série A.